ddev/ddev-platformsh/README.md

 5. Run `ddev start`
 6. (Optional) Run `ddev pull platform` to retrieve a copy of the database and contents from the project's file mounts from the environment you entered in step #5
    1. If you only want to retrieve the database (skipping the file mounts), add the `--skip-files` flag to the `ddev pull platform` command

+### Upgrade

+To upgrade your version of ddev-platformsh, just repeat the `ddev get ddev/ddev-platformsh` to get the latest release.

 ## Notes